rohitas-git/dsa_rust_python/python_dsa/essence.md

 3. Mixed choice.
 Some are continous and other are scattered.
 That is combination of above.

-Contingous in Memory => Array / Dynamic Array Scattered in Memory => Linked List
-Mixed Choice -> Chained HashTable, Trie
+Contingous in Memory => Array / Dynamic Array Scattered in Memory => Linked List / Trees / Graphs Mixed Choice -> Chained HashTable, Trie

 Linked List -> Graphs / Stacks / Queues